-Google is now probably the most widely used research tool used by patients and healthcare professionals when looking for information on a particular health condition or looking for medical consultants, practices, products and private services.
+The search engine is now probably the most widely used research tool used by both patients and healthcare professionals alike when looking for health and medical related information.
 Around 80% of people will start their online session at a search engine.
-Therefore, search engine marketing offers many benefits for businesses looking for a highly targeted and measurable form of marketing to disseminate information and promote products and services.
+Therefore, search engine marketing and optimisation (SEO) offers many benefits for organisations looking for a highly targeted and measurable form of marketing to help raise awareness, disseminate information, educate audiences as well as promoting products and services.

-This paper aims to help CEOs, Directors, Marketing & Practice Managers within healthcare, medical and pharmaceutical organisations understand all the different elements and business benefits of ‘Search Marketing’ and how they can be applied to their businesses to help reach and interact with their target audiences.
+This eBook aims to help Marketing & Product Managers within Healthcare, Pharmaceutical and Medical organisations understand all the different elements and benefits of paid and organic search engine marketing and how these digital tactics can be applied in highly regulated environments to help reach and interact with their target audiences.

 Search engines are the most visited sites on the Web.

-Most searches for health related information will take place via the major search engines, Google, Bing or Yahoo.
-Searches for specific diseases or medical problems, medical procedures and exercise/fitness related information are the most popular areas being
+Most searches for health-related information will take place via the major search engines, Google, Bing or Yahoo.
+Searches for specific diseases or medical problems, medical procedures and exercise/fitness related information are the most popular areas being researched online.

-researched online.
-Google is by far the most widely used search engine with 83% of searchers in the UK using Google and only 4% using Bing and a mere 2.5% using Yahoo.
+Google is by far the most widely used search engine with 92% of searchers using Google and only 3.3% using Bing and a mere 1.3% using Yahoo.
 Google clearly dominates the search market and should therefore be the search engine you focus on for your search campaigns.
-In fact out of all the websites in the UK, Google is the most visited site.
-Facebook is second and the top non search/social media oriented site is the BBC ranked at number 8.